Czech Republic

 Besides the EU AI Act, there is no specific national regulation of AI in the Czech Republic.

-A draft of the Act on Artificial Intelligence („Draft Act“) has been submitted by the Ministry of Industry and Trade and is now being commented on at Government level, before submission to Parliament.
+A draft of the Act on Artificial Intelligence („Draft Act“) is now being discussed by Government, before submission to Parliament.
+The Government has recently changed, therefore delays may be expected in the legislative timeline.

 https://odok.gov.cz/portal/veklep/material/KORNDLSJSEUC/